 Make a list and add to it is where we start, here are a few things to look at when budgeting your holiday travel;

 - Flight costs

 - Transfers from Airport

 - Food costs per day, is breakfast included at accommodation?

 - Entertainment costs and what you plan to do

 - Bills paid at home while you are away, rent, mortgage etc

-Once you get a rough estimate of the costing of your travel holiday by adding up all of the above expenses you can then start getting into the nitty gritty of how much your trip will cost you, then you can see if you can afford it for a start and work back from there.
+Once you get a rough estimate of the costing of your travel holiday by adding up all of the above expenses, you can then start getting into the nitty gritty of how much your trip will cost you.

 So, plan your trip and plan your budget for your trip too, you’ll thank yourself later if you do.

-Either way, it gives you the base cost for your travel holiday to be planned on, the fun part is working out how you’ll get there, enjoy!
+Either way, it gives you the base cost for your travel holiday to be planned on and the fun part is working out how you’ll get there, enjoy!